King Ghidorah: Reiwa era (2018–2026)

 In 2021, King Ghidorah was used again in Godzilla the Ride: Giant Monsters Ultimate Battle, this time it was redesigned by the ride's director Takashi Yamazaki.
 This version of Ghidorah is first seen ravaging the city with his Gravity Beams, and is spotted by a Japanese Self-Defense Force (JSDF) soldier, Ghidorah's enemy Godzilla arrives in the city approaching from the sea.
 The unnamed JSDF soldier delivers a safety briefing just before Ghidorah smashes in a wall of the theatre and roars at the guests, only to fly away.
 Ghidorah's Gravity Beams strike a building near the lead vehicle, crushing it with rubble.
 Ghidorah lands in front of the vehicle, but it drives between his legs.
 It gives chase, trying and failing to bite it with all three of his heads.
 Finally it flies ahead of it, lands, and charges forward at full speed.
 The vehicle soon reverses and hides in the shell of a building, but Ghidorah soon finds the vehicle and snatches it up in the jaws of his middle head.
 As it flies off from Japan, Rodan shows up and attacks head-on.
 Ghidorah repulses the new attacker, but drops the vehicle.

 The vehicle then deploys its parachutes as the monsters clash each other.
 Ghidorah prevails easily, throwing Rodan to ground before assailing the smaller winged kaiju with gravity beams.
 It then breaks the top of the Tokyo Tower off, which the vehicle narrowly avoids, as Godzilla arrives in the city and meets up with Ghidorah.
 They both roar a challenge and the vehicle lands on Godzilla's side and climbs up his shoulder before driving down his tail, soaring into the air once more, and landing on a roof.
 Ghidorah throws Godzilla to the ground near the building, forcing the vehicle to drive off the roof and deploy parachutes again.
 Godzilla grabs Ghidorah by the heads and throws it towards the vehicle, which just slips through a gap between his wing and leg.

 Ghidorah recovers and pounces, but Godzilla intercepts Ghidorah with a powerful blast of atomic breath, suspending it in mid-air and blasting a hole through its chest.
 Godzilla roars in victory as the vehicle lands, one of Ghidorah's still-living heads then shows up out of nowhere and kept attempting to attack the vehicle.
 Godzilla squishes the final head of Ghidorah, splashing blue blood fluid and brains everywhere, ending Ghidorah and resulting in Godzilla roaring a victory.

+In 2023 and 2024, King Ghidorah was featured in the Fest Godzilla shorts Fest Godzilla 4: Operation Jet Jaguar and Fest Godzilla 5: All Monsters Showdown as an alien threat that forces Godzilla and Jet Jaguar to work together.
+He is depicted through the use of a refurbished GMK Ghidorah suit.

+In 2026, it was revealed that King Ghidorah would once again appear in Godzilla Minus Zero, also directed by Yamazaki, as a new threat faced by both Japan and Godzilla in 1949.